 The Mike Austin Golf Swing

 Austin’s unique and powerful swing is based upon principals that use leverage and the strengths of one’s arms and legs in ways that are not possible in the conventional swing.
-The swing also eliminates the problems of acute timing required by the conventional swing for producing precision accuracy and trajectory.
+Because there is minimal clubface rotation, the swing also eliminates the problems of acute timing required by the conventional swing for producing precision accuracy and trajectory.
 It is a smooth, natural, rhythmic and athletic motion that is a pleasure to watch and easy to repeat.

 Years ago, the common technique in high-jumping was a head-first “straddle” dive over the bar, with tummy facing the ground.
 The Olympic record using that method was 7’ 5 ¾”.
 In 1968 a young high school jumper by the name of Dick Fosbury, over the resistance of his coach, invented and employed a new method of jumping backwards over the bar, tummy facing the sky.
 He won the 1968 Olympic gold medal by clearing 7’ 4”.
 Since then, virtually all high jump competitors have utilized his method.
 Likewise, in the world of professional football in the United States, field goal kicking was radically changed when instead of using the legs in an on-line forward motion, Pete Gogolak employed a body-rotation style as is done in soccer.
 American style kickers lost their jobs to soccer-style kickers whose kicks were 15 to 25 yards longer and just as accurate.
 The point of these analogies is simply this: prior to knowing about, or even considering an alternative method of the high jump or of kicking, the whole world just accepted what was passed down and used without considering, or comparing it to, other methods.
 In the same way, all who have discovered and tried the Mike Austin golf swing agree that his swing method will be the standard golf swing of the future, given its inherent utilization of physical strength, leverage and control of direction that simply does not exist in a conventional swing method.

 Austin was known for his great physical strength, but his prodigious drives were not the product of that great strength alone.
-His science-based mechanics (his expertise includes kinesiology and engineering) enabled him to develop a swing that applies leverage in the most efficient way possible.
+His science-based mechanics (his expertise included kinesiology, anatomy and engineering) enabled him to develop a swing that applies maximum leverage in the most efficient way possible.

 The principles of the Mike Austin golf swing are straightforward: they simplify the control of direction by dramatically reducing the opening and closing of the club face.
 It therefore requires a lot less practice to remain ‘tuned up.’
 The tilting, as well as turning of the hips, creates significantly more club head speed.
 Using the Austin swing, John Marshall at age 55 and over was hitting drives in competition over 340 yards despite being just 5’11” and 180 pounds.